pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 =======================

-A persistent object that changes through a sequence of decisions corresponds to the notion of an 'aggregate' in the book Domain-Driven Design.
+A persistent object that changes through a sequence of decisions corresponds to the notion of an 'aggregate' in the book *Domain-Driven Design*.
-An 'event-sourced' aggregate is persisted by persisting the decisions as a sequence of 'events'.
+An event-sourced aggregate is persisted by persisting the decisions as a sequence of 'events'.
 We can use the aggregate base class ``Aggregate`` and the ``@event`` decorator from the :doc:`domain module </topics/domain>` to define an